NatasaMiric/feedme/TESTING.md

 | Sign up now button | When I click on this button I will be redirected to sign up page | Clicked on button | Taken to correct page | Pass |
 | Sign up Button | When I click on this button I will be redirected to home page | Clicked on button | Taken to correct page | Pass |

+## Bugs

+All bugs discovered during the development were solved and documented in [GitHub Project](https://github.com/users/NatasaMiric/projects/4/views/1)